 Can I take any papers I want?

-All papers need to be approved.
+Papers must be approved if you want them to count towards your Psychology major or minor.
 We try to strike a balance between papers that resemble Otago Psychology papers and papers that are not on offer at Otago.
 This is what you will discuss with your Psychology Exchange Adviser.

 I am a Psychology major, but I don't plan on taking any Psychology papers when I am away.
 Do I still need to see the Psychology Exchange Adviser?

 Yes.
 You need to have your overseas study approved by the Psychology Exchange Adviser.
 When you complete Step 1 above, let the adviser know that you are not taking any Psychology papers while on exchange.